p4ali/Notes/backend/docker.md

        container further can have its own Dockerfile.
 * `docker` is for single container app based on Dockerfile.
 * most `docker` commands have counter commands in `docker-compose`.
 But few does not have such as `rmi`, `images`, `network` and so on.

+# Volume

+Docker use [UnionFS](https://en.wikipedia.org/wiki/UnionFS).
+But it also provide away to bypass it - by using volume.

+A data volume is specially-designed directory within one or more containers that bypasses the Union File System.

+You can map local path to container with `localpath:containerpath`.

+The 2 problems existed here:
+* If you write to the volume you won't be able to access the files that container has written because the process in the container usually runs as root. - so you should't rn the process inside container as root.
+* Even you don't run the process inside your containers as root, but even if you run as some hard-coded user it still won't match the user on your laptop/jenkins/staging. (if you are lucky, then UID:GID match, you are able to r/w) You can use linux command `id` to check that.

+The solution to the 2nd problem is to run the command as a user who has same UID:GID as the owner of mounted volume.

 # [Docker network](https://docs.docker.com/engine/userguide/networking/dockernetworks/)